<style>

 **Task**: Define your internal key-value store.
 What data structure might be useful here?
 You may find [this reference page](https://en.cppreference.com/w/cpp/container) useful.

 Now it's time to implement each of these methods.
-First, look at how we define the Request and Response structs in net/server_commands.hpp.
-The Request object contains the information being requested.
-The Response object is where your methods should store the response to the request (if a response is needed).
-For the AllKeys operation, return a vector of the keys.
-For the other operations, return true if the operation is successful; otherwise, return false.
+First, look at how we define the `Request` and `Response` structs in `net/server_commands.hpp`.
+The `Request` object contains the information being requested.
+The `Response` object is where your methods should store the response to the request (if a response is needed).
+For the `AllKeys` operation, return a vector of the keys.
+For the other operations, return `true` if the operation is successful; otherwise, return `false`.

-Give me an example!
+<summary><b><span>Give me an example!</span></b></summary>

-A call to Get(const GetRequest *req, GetResponse *res) takes in a pointer to a GetRequest, which has a key field.
-Your method should get the value corresponding to key from your internal key-value store and store it in the value field of the GetResponse that res points to.
+A call to `Get(const GetRequest *req, GetResponse *res)` takes in a pointer to a `GetRequest`, which has a `key` field.
+Your method should get the value corresponding to `key` from your internal key-value store and store it in the `value` field of the `GetResponse` that `res` points to.

-If a Response struct is empty, that means you don't need to provide an explicit confirmation that you fulfilled the request.
-For example, for a call to Put(const PutRequest *req, PutResponse *res), you should insert the key and value from the PutRequest that req points to into your internal key-value store.
-Since PutResponse is an empty struct, you don't need to do anything with it.
+If a `Response` struct is empty, that means you don't need to provide an explicit confirmation that you fulfilled the request.
+For example, for a call to `Put(const PutRequest *req, PutResponse *res)`, you should insert the `key` and `value` from the PutRequest that `req` points to into your internal key-value store.
+Since `PutResponse` is an empty struct, you don't need to do anything with it.

 Your key-value store will support the following operations:

-Function Arguments Summary
+| Function | Arguments | Summary |

-Get <key> Gets the value associated with <key> from the key-value store.
-Fails if it does not exist.
+| `Get` | `<key>` | Gets the value associated with `<key>` from the key-value store.
+Fails if it does not exist. |

-Append <key>, <value> Appends <value> to the current value associated with <key>.
-Creates a new key-value pair if it does not already exist.
+| `Append` | `<key>`, `<value>`| Appends `<value>` to the current value associated with `<key>`.
+Creates a new key-value pair if it does not already exist. |

-Delete <key> Deletes <key> from the key-value store, returning the last saved value.
-Fails if it does not exist.
+| `Delete` | `<key>` | Deletes `<key>` from the key-value store, returning the last saved value.
+Fails if it does not exist. |

-MultiGet <key_1> ... <key_n> Gets the values associated with keys <key_1> ... <key_n> from the key-value store.
-Fails if any key does not exist.
+| `MultiGet` | `<key_1> ... <key_n>` | Gets the values associated with keys `<key_1> ... <key_n>` from the key-value store.
+Fails if any key does not exist.|

-AllKeys None Returns all of the keys from the database.
+| `AllKeys` | None | Returns all of the keys from the database.|

-Task: Implement the methods in kvstore/simple_kvstore.cpp.
+**Task**: Implement the methods in `kvstore/simple_kvstore.cpp`.

-When you are finished, you should pass all kvstore_sequential_tests.
-You can check that your implementation is correct by running in the build/ directory:
+When you are finished, you should pass all `kvstore_sequential_tests`.
+You can check that your implementation is correct by running **in the `build/` directory**:

 **If you're failing a test**, you should run it individually to see debug output (replace test_name with the name of the test):

-The tests default to using the ConcurrentKvStore (which you'll implement in Steps 3 and 4), so you'll need to explicitly tell each test to use the SimpleKvStore by passing in simple as an argument.
+The tests default to using the `ConcurrentKvStore` (which you'll implement in Steps 3 and 4), so you'll need to explicitly tell each test to use the `SimpleKvStore` by passing in `simple` as an argument.

-Step 2: Concurrent Simple KV Store
+## Step 2: Concurrent Simple KV Store

 We would like our server to be able to handle multiple requests in parallel.
 However, our simple key-value store can't safely handle concurrent requests yet!
 In this step, you'll make your simple key-value store thread-safe.

-Implementation
+#### Implementation

-Task: Add a synchronization primitive to SimpleKvStore in kvstore/simple_kvstore.hpp to make it thread-safe.
-You should use at most one mutex in this part.
+**Task**: Add a synchronization primitive to `SimpleKvStore` in `kvstore/simple_kvstore.hpp` to make it thread-safe.
+You should use at most **one** mutex in this part.
 (We will explore more efficient locking schemes in later steps.)

-Task: Modify the methods in kvstore/simple_kvstore.cpp to enforce synchronized access, using the primitive you defined in the previous task.
+**Task**: Modify the methods in `kvstore/simple_kvstore.cpp` to enforce synchronized access, using the primitive you defined in the previous task.

-When you are finished, you should pass all kvstore_parallel_tests.
-You can check that your implementation is correct by running in the build/ directory:
+When you are finished, you should pass all `kvstore_parallel_tests`.
+You can check that your implementation is correct by running **in the `build/` directory**:

-$ make check A2
+build$ make check A2

-make test_name
+build$ make test_name

-./test_name simple
+build$ ./test_name

-Step 3: Single-Threaded Bucket-Based KV Store
+## Step 3: Single-Threaded Bucket-Based KV Store

-Overview
+#### Overview

 Operations on your simple key-value store are *thread-safe* and *concurrent*, but there is no actual *parallelism*.
 Since two threads cannot modify the store at the same time, it is thread-safe.
 However, the entire map gets locked every time a thread wants to perform an operation on the store, which means that there are no parallel (i.e. simultaneous) operations.